academia-de-codigo/noire-server/README.md

 ## Features

+* HTTP and HTTPS support
 * JWT authentication
 * Testing, code coverage and Travis CI integration
-* Views with the Foundation front-end framework and Handlebars template engine
+* Server rendered views using the Foundation front-end framework and Handlebars template engine
+* API routes for rendering on the client side and building SPAs

 ### Desired Features

 * Database ORM
-* Promises
+* Usage of Promises